HS Clubs and Activities

 BACK TO THE TOP

-• JAZZ Ensemble/Band
+• JAZZ Band

 Is a musical performing group consisting of approximately 20 members.
 The group explores various styles of music (jazz, swing, rock, etc.) using a traditional “big band” sound and instrumentation.